khvorov45/transmission-fitness/README.md

 ## Usage

 Everything can be run interactively (launch the `.Rproj` file in RStudio).
-Every script can also be executed from a terminal as long as the working directory is that of the `.Rproj` file, for example:
+Every script (except those that start with `test-`) can also be executed from a terminal as long as the working directory is that of the `.Rproj` file, for example:

 ```